DreamyCecil/Serious-Engine/README.md

 Some features that can be customized using macros can be toggled by modifying the `Sources/Engine/SE_Config.h` header file instead of property sheets or project files.

+## Global features

+These features are available on all platforms, or at least can be built out-of-the-box without problems.

+### Truform
+Its functionality is disabled by default.
+To enable it, you need to switch the `SE1_TRUFORM` macro to `1` (or define it as such for all projects).

+### Simple DirectMedia Layer (SDL)
+It's included with the source code and is initialized by the engine but its functionality is mostly unused by default for the Windows platform.
+To prioritize it over Win32 API, you need to switch the `SE1_USE_SDL` macro to `1` (or define it as such for all projects).
+- It is always prioritized on non-Windows platforms because cross-platform code cannot function without it.
+- SDL is incompatible with Microsoft's MFC library, which is used for tool applications (such as Serious Editor), making it impossible to build them with the game on Windows.

+## Windows-only features

+These features can only be built and used on Windows systems.
+Some of the features might become global in the future, if cross-platform code is written to support them.

 ### DirectX
 Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then switch the `SE1_DIRECT3D` macro to `1` (or define it as such for all projects).
 You will also need to make sure the DirectX8 headers and libraries are located in the following folders (make the folder structure if it doesn't exist):
 - `Tools.Win32/Libraries/DX8SDK/Include/`